 “See the challenges of mobile development as opportunities for end-user creativity”

 The large number of different mobile devices has created a high level of fragmentation, yet users expect the same features and experience across platforms, and form factors.

 The mobile development market is not as mature as desktop and web.
-Mobile applications require a sound strategy to guide a development team forward without introducing unnecessary risk that locks users into a platform that may not be supported in the future.
+Mobile applications require a sound strategy to guide a development team forward without introducing the unnecessary risk that locks users into a platform that may not be supported in the future.